What Is Taxable Income and How Does It Affect Your Taxes?

 Does taxable income include capital gains?

 Yes, both short-term and long-term capital gains are included in taxable income.
-However, they may be taxed at different rates depending on how long you held the asset.
+They may be taxed at different rates depending on how long you held the asset.

 Can I have zero taxable income?

-Yes, if your deductions equal or exceed your AGI, your taxable income can be zero.
-However, this does not necessarily mean you had no income — it simply means no income is subject to tax after deductions.
+Yes.
+If your deductions equal or exceed your AGI, your taxable income can be zero.
+This does not necessarily mean you had no income — it simply means no income is subject to tax after deductions.

 What is the difference between taxable income and AGI?

 AGI is your gross income minus adjustments, such as IRA contributions or student loan interest.
-On the other hand, taxable income goes one step further — it is your AGI minus your standard or itemized deduction.
+Taxable income goes one step further — it is your AGI minus your standard or itemized deduction.

 This article is for general informational purposes only and does not constitute tax, legal, or financial advice.
 Tax rules may change.
 Please consult a qualified tax professional for advice specific to your situation.